arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-r1-technical-reference/giga-r1-technical-reference.md

 - `pin` represents the pin number of the pin your input sensor is connected to,
 - `ISR` is the function that is called whenever the interrupt is triggered, and should be defined bt you somewhere in your sketch.
 - `mode` defines when the interrupt should be triggered, and can be one of four pre-defined modes.

+The different modes that can be used are:
 - `LOW` triggers the interrupt when the pin is low.
 - `CHANGE` triggers whenever the pin changes values.
 - `RISING` triggers when the pin goes from low to high.
 - `FALLING` triggers when the pin goes from high to low.

 This example sketch will turn on or off an LED connected to pin 13 whenever a pushbutton connected to pin 2 is pressed or released: